 Status Update since our December Forecast

-On 5 December, the Council held a briefing on the UN Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD)(S/PV.9206).
-Special Adviser and Head of UNITAD Christian Ritscher briefed.
+On 4 December 2023, the Security Council received a briefing (S/PV.9493) from Christian Ritscher, the Special Adviser and head of the UN Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL in Iraq (UNITAD).
 Iraq participated in the meeting under rule 37 of the Council’s provisional rules of procedure.

 UNOCA (Central Africa)

 On 13 December 2023, the Security Council held a briefing and consultations on the situation in the Central African Republic region (S/PV.9505).
 Special Representative and head of UNOCA Abdou Abarry briefed the Council on the Secretary-General’s semi-annual report on the UN Regional Office for Central Africa (UNOCA) and the implementation of the UN’s regional strategy to combat the Lord’s Resistance Army (LRA) (S/2023/934).